siananigans/Data-mining/docs/proposal/proposal.md

 ### Programming language(s)

-Python
-SQL
-HTML
-JavaScript
-Markdown
+Python,
+SQL,
+HTML,
+JavaScript,
+Markdown.

 ### Programming tools / Tech stack

-Jupyter notebooks
+Jupyter notebooks,
-Pandas
-MySQL
+Pandas,
+MySQL.

 ### Learning Challenges

 New Tech:

-Jupyter notebook
+Jupyter notebook,
-Statistical modeling
+Statistical modeling,
-Database management/MySQL
+Database management/MySQL,
-SQL
+SQL.

 ### Breakdown of work

 Our strategy at the beginning is to research different techniques separately.
 We then will start working together to set up the datasets with the MySQL database manager.
 From there we will split the techniques and individually work on creating an algorithm for all datasets.
 As we are doing 3 techniques, the person done first with their original technique will take the last.
 From there, we will gather the results and display them for each of the techniques we worked on.
 We will do a preliminary report on each technique.
 The last step will be to gather all results and investigate them, creating a final report based on all techniques and data-sets.

-#### Student 1
+#### Student 1: Shannon

-> *Student 1 should complete this section.*
+1. Create method and run with data-sets.
+2. Help with third method.
+3. Investigate findings for each method/data-set.
+4. Prepare report.

-#### Student 2
+#### Student 2: Sian

-> *Student 2 should complete this section.*
+1. Create method and run with data-sets.
+2. Help with third method.
+3. Investigate findings for each method/data-set.
+4. Prepare report.
 ## Example

 > Example: Here's how you can include images in markdown documents...